noidexe/Enjin-Coin-Documentation/docs/managing-tokens.md

 If you no longer wish to use the token template and decide not to go ahead with minting the respective tokens, you can destroy the template and return the ENJ that you have set aside by using the following mutation:

-The more items you have the longer you have to wait after release - can add up to days or weeks if it's thousands of items - get exact figure

 ```gql
 mutation releaseReserve {
 CreateEnjinRequest(